neuecc/ZeroFormatter/README.md

 ---
 **Fixed Length Format**

-Fixed Length formats is ...
-(TODO:write description)
+Fixed Length formats is eager evaluation.
 Enum is serialized there underlying type.
+DateTime, DateTimeOffset is serialized convert to UniversalTime.

 | Type | Layout |
 | ---- | ------ |